Back Again in the DHSS

 Back Again in the DHSS is the second album by UK rock band Half Man Half Biscuit, released in 1987.

-The album was released after the band had split up, and comprised Peel Sessions along with some new songs.
+The album was released after the band had split up (in late 1986; it reformed in 1990), and comprised Peel Sessions along with some new songs.

 "Dickie Davies Eyes" b/w "I Left My Heart In Papworth General" and "The Bastard Son of Dean Friedman" (12" only) had been released as a single in September 1986 and reached no.86 in the UK singles charts.

 Some of the tracks were subsequently re-released on the compact disc ACD in 1989.